farmerphd/walletdeploy/README.md

 *WalletDeploy — the universal administrative signing layer for blockchain.*
 *Built Apr 9, 2026.
 First use: recovered 1.659 SOL from a locked Solana buffer using Tangem WalletConnect.*

----

-*WalletDeploy — the universal administrative signing layer for blockchain.*
-*Built Apr 9, 2026.
-First use: recovered 1.659 SOL from a locked Solana buffer using Tangem WalletConnect.*